Kate McLennan: Early life

-McLennan moved to Geelong at the age of ten and a decade later she moved to Melbourne.
+McLennan was born around 1980.
+She moved to Geelong at the age of ten and a decade later she moved to Melbourne.

 Career

-McLennan performed in her first sketch comedy show at the age of 21 at the 2001 Melbourne Fringe, and appeared in the Fringe parade.
+McLennan performed in her first sketch comedy show at the age of 21 at the 2001 Melbourne Fringe Festival, and appeared in the Fringe parade.

-She rose to fame writing and performing her solo comedy show The Debutante Diaries, which won her the Best Comedy Award and Best Emerging Artist Award at the Melbourne Fringe Festival in 2006.
+She rose to fame writing and performing her solo comedy show The Debutante Diaries, which won her the Best Comedy Award and Best Emerging Artist Award at the Melbourne Fringe in 2006.

 McLennan co-created the web series Bleak with Kate McCartney in 2010, which in won the Kit Denton Disfellowship for Courage and Excellence in Performance Writing at the 2011 AWGIE Awards, worth A$30,000.